lara-zeus/wind/README.md

 </p>

+<h1 align="center">Lara Zeus Wind</h1>

-Lara-zeus wind is a contact form, with simple dashboard to read and replay to any messages you receive from your website.
+contact form, with simple dashboard to read and replay to any messages you receive from your website.
 >small tasks can be time-consuming, let us build these for you,

 ## Support Filament